i'm marrying a doctor.

 However, what makes this experience even more insufferable is the unrealistic performance pressure imposed on children by overbearing parents.
 Many parents are less interested in the psychological welfare of their children, and more in their ability to maintain a high grade-point-average, so their kids stay ‘on top of the class.’

-A sad testimony to this is the 1000’s of young people across India that commit suicide each year to ease themselves from this strain.
+A sad testimony to this is the 1000’s of young people across

-Does this sound like an
+Does this sound like an enjoyable childhood?

-The Greek Philosopher Epicurus stated that one of the main tenants of happiness was freedom – which in India is generally restricted for most.
-Certain expectations are ‘imposed’ upon young people in India; often hampering their ability to form a identities of their own.
-This follows them throughout their life.
+The Greek Philosopher Epicurus stated that one of the main tenants of happiness was freedom – which in

-I see examples of this is every day; adults that are fearful of making a career change, starting a business, undertaking some form of social work or even taking time off to travel
+I see examples of this is every day; adults that are fearful of making a career change, starting a business, undertaking some form of social work or even taking time off to travel – all because their families will be critical of them.
+This may be the case, however, many adults use their family pressures as an excuse not to take risks.
+One of the most worrying outcomes of confining an individual’s freedom is their loss of creativity – which I believe the most unique gift we have.

 I met some parents last week who have a daughter that just finished her schooling.
 She is a talented musician, singer with an interest in theatre.